redphx/joydance/README.md

 ![image](https://user-images.githubusercontent.com/96280/163298419-6279f338-069e-4302-971f-b9d2e5fc9f7a.png)

-## How does it work?
-It pretends to be the [Just Dance Controller app](https://play.google.com/store/apps/details?id=com.ubisoft.dance.justdance2015companion), sends movements of the Joy-Con to your game console.

 ## Features
 - Play Just Dance 2017 and later on Xbox/Stadia/PS/NSW with Joy-Cons.
 - Playing with a Joy-Con (+ its strap) is safer and more comfortable than holding a phone.
 - No latency.
-- Better score than using a phone.
+- Better score than using a phone (hopefully).
 - No random disconnection.
 - Support up to 6 players.
 - Support all platforms (in theory):